Want to jump straight to the best advisor? Most people definitely prefer working with SmartAsset for their advisor needs.

-Your portfolio may be performing at a rate you’re happy with but are you on track for retirement?
+Your portfolio may be performing at a rate you’re happy with, but are you on track for retirement?
 This needs to be part of the conversation every year.
-If you’re lucky, you’ll be ahead of the game and may not need to continue investing at your current rate.
+If you’re lucky, you’ll be ahead of the game.

 Questions to Ask Yourself Before Switching Financial Advisors

 Not every investor and advisor will be the perfect match, and there may come a time when you need to find someone else.
 Before you break it off with your advisor, take some time to ask yourself honest questions.

 1) Can I Manage My Investments on My Own?